cadavid1/CUJ-Autorater/README.md

 **⚠️ Important:** This application is currently in development and not designed for production use with sensitive data.

 ### Current Status
+- ✅ User authentication with bcrypt password hashing
+- ✅ Per-user data isolation (each user sees only their data)
+- ✅ Session-based authentication
+- ✅ Demo mode with no data persistence
-- Local deployment recommended
+- ⚠️ Local deployment recommended
-- No encryption for API keys (stored in database)
+- ⚠️ No encryption for API keys (stored in database per user)
-- OAuth tokens in session state (temporary, not persisted)
+- ⚠️ OAuth tokens in session state (temporary, not persisted)
-- Logs may contain video filenames and analysis text
+- ⚠️ Logs may contain video filenames and analysis text

 ### For Production Use
 Before deploying with real user data, implement:
-1. Encrypted storage for API keys and OAuth tokens
+1. Encrypted storage for API keys and OAuth tokens (in progress)
-2. Multi-user authentication and authorization
+2. HTTPS deployment with proper certificate management
-3. Role-based access control (RBAC)
+3. Role-based access control (RBAC) for team collaboration
 4. Audit logging with user attribution
 5. Data retention and deletion policies
-6. HTTPS deployment with proper certificate management
+6. Email verification and password reset workflows
+7. Rate limiting and brute-force protection

 ### Data Storage
 All data is stored locally: